On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

 To place the problem in perspective, recall that the Cauchy problem for the equation \eqref{vac} has been well-understood since the fundamental work of Choquet-Bruhat \cite{Choquet-Bruhat:1952} and has been extensively studied in the literature, cf.~\cite{Choquet-Bruhat:2009}, \cite{Friedrich-Rendall:2000}, \cite{Hawking-Ellis:1973} and \cite{Ringstrom:2009} for example.
 The initial data $(\g, \k)$ on $S$ consists of a Riemannian metric $\g$ and symmetric bilinear form $\k$ satisfying the vacuum Einstein constraint equations, i.e. the Hamiltonian and momentum (or Gauss and Gauss-Codazzi) constraint equations: \be |\k|^2 - (\tr \k)^2 - R_{\g} = 0,\quad {\rm div}[\k - (\tr \k)\g] = 0\ \ \mbox{ on }S. \ee Here $R_{\g}$ denotes the scalar curvature of the Riemannian metric $\g$ on $S$, while the norm $|.|$, trace $\tr$ and divergence {${\rm div}$} are all with respect to $\g$.
 It is well-known that given such smooth data $(\g,\k)$ on $S$, there exists a smooth globally hyperbolic vacuum spacetime $(V,g)$ such that the Riemannian metric $g_{S}$ and the second fundamental form $K_{g|S}$, both induced by $g$ on the initial surface $S\subset (V,g)$, satisfy $g_{S}=\g,~K_{g|S}=\k$ on $S$.
-The initial data $(\g,\k)$ is geometric in that it does not depend on any further data or information on the solution $(V, g)$.
-In particular, $(\g,\k)$ are invariant under the action of ${\rm Diff}_0(V)$ of diffeomorphisms on $V$ that equal to identity on $S$, and transform naturally (i.e.~tensorially) under the action of diffeomorphisms ${\rm Diff}(V)$ mapping $S$ to $S$.
+Furthermore, if there is another vacuum spacetime $(V',g')$ inducing the same initial data $(g'_S,K_{g'|S})=(\g,\k)$ on $S$, then $(V,g)$ and $(V',g')$ must be isometric in a neighborhood of $S$.
 Existence and Cauchy stability of solutions of \eqref{vac} with given initial data are proved by means of suitable choices of gauge (e.g.~suitable choices of local coordinates or space-time foliations of the spacetime).
-Such gauge choices are necessary to reduce the Einstein equations to be strictly hyperbolic in view of the invariance of solutions of \eqref{vac} under ${\rm Diff}(V)$.
+Such gauge choices are necessary to reduce the Einstein equations to be strictly hyperbolic in view of the invariance of solutions of \eqref{vac} under diffeomorphisms.
 Uniqueness of solutions (up to local isometry) is then proved by exploiting the geometric nature of the initial data.
 This allows one to patch together locally defined solutions (not necessarily given apriori in the same gauge) to obtain more global solutions.
 This leads to the existence of a unique (up to isometry) maximal globally hyperbolic solution to the Cauchy problem proved by Choquet-Bruhat and Geroch \cite{Choquet-Geroch:1969}.